ubccpsc/310/docs/textbook/3-software-design/apis/index.md

 * The values returned by an API should be _immutable_ to prevent unintended changes between the client and producer.

 * Limit the surface of an API to avoid clients from depending on internal classes, fields, and methods.

+Think about each one of these pieces of advice and consider how they are motivated by coupling and connascence.

 ## Usability